1. What is the fundamental task of a Language Model?

 N-gram models treat words as discrete symbols.
 They rely on surface-level co-occurrence statistics and do not learn deep semantic relationships.

-For example, they cannot naturally understand that "car" and "automobile" are semantically similar unless this relation is reflected in the corpus statistics.
+"car"and"automobile"are semantically similar unless this relation is reflected in the corpus statistics.